What It Is

-With a style guide, an editor can note that a character is short so later if the character pulls something down from a high shelf without using a chair, they know to flag that.
+With a style sheet, an editor can note that a character is short so later if the character pulls something down from a high shelf without using a chair, they know to flag that.
 If it weren’t on the style sheet, the editor may have forgotten that detail.

 Or an editor can note that the author is not using the serial comma so later if a serial comma is used, the editor knows to delete it.
 Then when the proofreader gets the manuscript, they know not to put in those serial commas.

 Usually an editor will be working with a specific style guide (Chicago Manual of Style, New Hart’s, Words Into Type, etc.), so often they will only note choices that deviate from the “rules” listed in the style guide or choices that are not addressed in that style guide.

 However, I also use the style guide as a way to communicate why I made specific punctuation changes.
 So if an author always puts a comma before every dependent clause that comes after an independent clause and I delete the ones before restrictive dependent clauses, I will have this on the style sheet:

 If the editor is using multiple style guides, then they will note the “rules” they applied from CMoS and the ones from WIT.

 • Formatting (the format of headings or chapter titles, the typography—what is italicized or in small caps etc.—how chapters are listed)

 • Numbers (when to use numerals or spell them out, how to format times and dates, etc.)